Are there credit cards for people with poor credit histories?

 Although credit cards without a deposit are available for people with poor credit, they may have downsides such as higher interest rates than the ones that require a deposit.
 It’s important to keep this in mind while shopping around for credit cards, because a high interest rate could end up being a bigger disadvantage than a security deposit in the long run.

 A deposit is not necessarily a bad thing, and in many cases the deposit is refundable or can go towards your last credit card bill with the company.
-Remember that there is a difference between a deposit you’ll get back and a fee that exists solely to make the company money.

 Do poor credit credit cards have an annual fee?